Invite website visitors to search your database

 Not all resources contained in your internal iCarol resource database may be appropriate for this public-facing search, and so you can prevent any resource from being displayed to the public.
 You can also control what fields will and will not be visible for each record type.

 Want to learn more about using iCarol to give resource and referral information to your help seekers, over the phone or online?
-Join a webinar!
+Watch a webinar!
 Or to learn more about this or any other iCarol feature, feel free to connect with us!